eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

             configMapKeyRef:
               name: <config-map-name>
               key: <key-name>
+        - name: DB_HOST
+          valueFrom: (injects a key/value pair from the secret as an environment variable)
+            secretKeyRef:
+              name: <secret-name>
+              key: <key-name>
         envFrom: (injects the entire configmap as an environment variables)
         - configMapRef:
             name: <config-map-name>
+        - secretRef:
+            name: <secret-map-name>
 ```

 * All pods deployed by this replication controller will have the name of the `ReplicationController` as their pod name